FAQs About the Fall 2021 EWA Reporting Fellowships

 When should I expect to hear back on my application?

-Fellowship recipients will be notified of their status by December.
+Fellowship recipients will be notified of their status by early December.

 What is the deadline to complete fellowship projects?